quantumscience/books/docs/10-Anthropology/Covidism/04-decline.md

 ---

 # Decline of Science?
+- basic ethical principles
+- bioethics
 > Citation MH

 - scientific method never fails
 - advance of pseudoscience
-- bad science and its tragic repercusions
+- bad science and its repercussions

 ## Is the Fear Unfounded?
 ## Failures of Scientific Consensus